Seated Dumbbell Concentration Curls

 Related exercises to discover

 Seated dumbbell concentration curls is a gym work out exercise that targets biceps and also involves forearms.
-Refer to the illustration and instructions above for how to perform this exercise correctly.
-Reverse grip ez curl bar curls, overhead cable curl / crucifix curls and one-arm dumbbell preacher curl are related exercise that target the same muscle groups as seated dumbbell concentration curls.
-Visit our directory for more exercises.
+Refer to the illustration diagram and instructions above for how to perform this exercise correctly.
+Bosu ball burpees, barbell curls / standing biceps curls and standing bicep cable curls are related exercise that target the same muscle groups as seated dumbbell concentration curls.
+Visit our free illustrated exercise directory for more exercises to try in your workouts.

 ©